 Skip to main content

-Trinity’s Certified Nursing Assistant (CNA) program is the only program in the District of Columbia that offers students the opportunity to earn college credit while preparing to enter the healthcare workforce as a CNA.
+Trinity Washington University offers the District’s only Nursing Assistant Certificate program in Washington DC that provides college credit while preparing students for healthcare careers.
+Our Certified Nursing Assistant (CNA) program develops essential patient care skills, creates pathways to further education, and prepares graduates for certification in a field with consistent employment demand.
 Nursing Assistants provide essential support, form meaningful connections with patients, and enjoy consistent job demand that will only increase as our population ages and requires more care.
 Becoming certified to work as a Nursing Assistant opens the door to a rewarding career in healthcare and can serve as an excellent foundation for future studies in other health professions.

 Your on-ramp to an Associate’s Degree in Health Services